pengjoshua/crawler/README.md

 * extract repo/folder contents
 * open terminal and change directory into 'crawler'
 (if folder was extracted on desktop, type: 'cd ~/desktop/crawler')
-* type: 'npm install' to install dependencies
+* type 'npm install' to install dependencies
-* type: 'npm test' to run tests
+* type 'npm test' to run tests
-* type: 'npm start' to run app
+* type 'npm start' to run app

 * You will be prompted to enter in a website URL.
 Please enter the complete URL including 'http://' or 'https://' at the beginning.